ygryadit/LiftConceptSketches3D/StraightStrokesMatLab/README.md

 └── designer_name_k
 ```

-We collected an additional set of sketches:  [OpenSketch++] (coming soon).
+We collected an additional set of sketches:  [OpenSketch++](https://repo-sam.inria.fr/d3/Lift3D/OpenSketch++.zip).
 The files in this archive are structured the same way as in the OpenSketch dataset.

 # Launch command